AM207/2018spring/wiki/hmctweaking.md

     Multiprocess sampling (2 chains in 2 jobs)
     NUTS: [theta, tau_log__, mu]
-    100%|██████████| 6000/6000 [00:19<00:00, 315.07it/s]
+    100%|██████████| 6000/6000 [00:16<00:00, 363.88it/s]
-    There were 140 divergences after tuning.
+    There were 158 divergences after tuning.
 Increase `target_accept` or reparameterize.
+    The acceptance probability does not match the target.
+It is 0.718139302733, but should be close to 0.85.
+Try to increase the number of tuning steps.
-    There were 72 divergences after tuning.
+    There were 245 divergences after tuning.
 Increase `target_accept` or reparameterize.
+    The acceptance probability does not match the target.
+It is 0.7030685137, but should be close to 0.85.
+Try to increase the number of tuning steps.
     The number of effective samples is smaller than 10% for some parameters.
     Multiprocess sampling (2 chains in 2 jobs)
     NUTS: [theta, tau_log__, mu]
-    100%|██████████| 6000/6000 [00:23<00:00, 258.51it/s]
+    100%|██████████| 6000/6000 [00:21<00:00, 284.50it/s]
-    There were 81 divergences after tuning.
+    There were 76 divergences after tuning.
 Increase `target_accept` or reparameterize.
-    There were 210 divergences after tuning.
+    There were 156 divergences after tuning.
 Increase `target_accept` or reparameterize.
     The acceptance probability does not match the target.
-It is 0.786856074093, but should be close to 0.9.
+It is 0.717631407103, but should be close to 0.9.
 Try to increase the number of tuning steps.
     The number of effective samples is smaller than 10% for some parameters.
     Multiprocess sampling (2 chains in 2 jobs)
     NUTS: [theta, tau_log__, mu]
-    100%|██████████| 6000/6000 [00:25<00:00, 239.79it/s]
+    100%|██████████| 6000/6000 [00:32<00:00, 186.34it/s]
-    There were 207 divergences after tuning.
+    There were 87 divergences after tuning.
 Increase `target_accept` or reparameterize.
     The acceptance probability does not match the target.
-It is 0.781035257632, but should be close to 0.95.
+It is 0.906593617309, but should be close to 0.95.
 Try to increase the number of tuning steps.
-    There were 40 divergences after tuning.
+    There were 167 divergences after tuning.
 Increase `target_accept` or reparameterize.
+    The acceptance probability does not match the target.
+It is 0.834705258178, but should be close to 0.95.
+Try to increase the number of tuning steps.
     The number of effective samples is smaller than 10% for some parameters.
     Multiprocess sampling (2 chains in 2 jobs)
     NUTS: [theta, tau_log__, mu]
-    100%|██████████| 6000/6000 [00:49<00:00, 120.93it/s]
+    100%|██████████| 6000/6000 [00:52<00:00, 114.73it/s]
-    There were 29 divergences after tuning.
+    There were 22 divergences after tuning.
 Increase `target_accept` or reparameterize.
     The acceptance probability does not match the target.
-It is 0.943580044253, but should be close to 0.99.
+It is 0.95631951392, but should be close to 0.99.
 Try to increase the number of tuning steps.
-    There were 16 divergences after tuning.
+    There were 23 divergences after tuning.
 Increase `target_accept` or reparameterize.
+    The acceptance probability does not match the target.
+It is 0.959504633927, but should be close to 0.99.
+Try to increase the number of tuning steps.
     The number of effective samples is smaller than 10% for some parameters.